 Everyone is on social networking sites these days.
-Employers and job seekers alike have discovered the power of marketing your brand, and the importance of establishing relationships, two key elements to a successful job hunt.
+Employers and job seekers alike have discovered the importance of marketing your brand and establishing strong networking relationships, two key elements to a successful job hunt.

-Whether you're launching a new business, showcasing your expertise or looking to advance in your career, social media can help you craft your image and further your goals.
-If used incorrectly however, social media mistakes can do the opposite.
-Because social media has made connecting easier than ever, it's vital that you act professionally on your LinkedIn, Twitter, Facebook, and Instagram accounts to achieve positive results and avoid personal branding mistakes.
-It’s equally important for you to steer clear of social media missteps that might wreak havoc on your personal brand.
+Whether you're launching a new business, showcasing your expertise, or looking to advance in your career, social media can help you craft your image and further your goals.
+If used incorrectly, however, social media mistakes can do the opposite.
+Since social media has made connecting easier than ever, it's vital that you act professionally on your LinkedIn, Twitter, Facebook, and Instagram accounts to achieve positive results, maintain a positive online reputation, and avoid personal branding mistakes.
 Do any of these situations ring a bell?

-1. Photos from last weekend were shared — widely.
+Social Media Mistake #1: Your photos from last weekend were shared — widely

 Bottom line: Got some unruly candids of you and the gang doing melon ball shots?
-Avoid social media mistakes by limiting visibility to just the people who appear in the photos; better yet, don't post inappropriate photos at all.
+Avoid social media mistakes by limiting visibility to just the people who appear in the photos.
+Better yet, just don't post inappropriate photos at all.

 Your LinkedIn profile will be easier to locate by prospective employers if you post a clear headshot of just you (no groups shots), taken from the shoulders up against a neutral backdrop.
 LinkedIn also gives you the opportunity to add a background image to your profile, perhaps one that hints to the nature of your work or your industry.